 We recommend opening the app at least once every day - in the morning is a good time!
 That way, all the notifications you need during the day are scheduled and will be sent - even if you for some reason lose internet connection.

-If you’ve made changes or new activities in your schedule in the web calendar, make sure to open the app afterwards.
+If you’ve made changes or new activities in your schedule in the browser version, make sure to open the app afterwards.
 That way the correct notifications are scheduled and ready to support you!
 If using a watch, remember to hit that update button on the watch.
 We are currently working on making the watch independent so you can avoid this step and get your schedule automatically 💪

 Did you use your phone while the notification was sent?